strategist922/hive-3/readme.md

 ## IP Restrictions

 By default, hive adds a custom middleware to match incoming IPs against those configured in [ip-allow.js](https://github.com/martinrue/hive/blob/master/ip-allow.js).
+You may also set the `HIVE_ALLOWED_IPS` environment variable to a comma-separated list of allowed IP addresses.

-If your IP is not in that list, hive will return an HTTP 403 status.
+Any requests from unknown IP addresses will receive an HTTP 403 status.

 ## Client